PollBA9/Brandon_Pollastri_Project1/README.md

 - **Update the config files to include the Private IP of the Elk-VM to the ElasticSearch and Kibana area of the config file.**

 - **The playbook is called [filebeat-playbook.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/Playbook/filebeat-playbook.yml).
-You'll copy the file to the "/etc/Ansible/Playbook/" directory.**
+You'll copy the file to the /etc/Ansible/Playbook folder.**

 - **Once the new playbook file [filebeat-playbook.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/Playbook/filebeat-playbook.yml) is in the /etc/ansible/Playbook folder, that will install into the [filebeat-configuration.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/Configuration/filebeat-configuration.yml) and [metricbeat-configuration.yml](https://github.com/PollBA9/Brandon_Pollastri_Project1/blob/main/Ansible/Configuration/metricbeat-configuration.yml) files in the /etc/ansible/Configuration folder.
 Update the configuration files, and start the service for both Filebeat and Metricbeat.**